heavyai/heavydb/docs/source/execution/hash_joins.rst

 Kinds of Hash Joins
 ===================

-An HeavyDB hash join buffer can have either a one-to-one layout or a one-to-many layout.
+A HeavyDB hash join buffer can have either a one-to-one layout or a one-to-many layout.

 A one-to-one layout is the least-complicated and fastest kind of hash join buffer.
 The Offsets and Counts sections are not required for a one-to-one layout because there is always exactly one payload row ID stored per key.